 Code Analysis for Managed Code Warnings

 The Managed Code Analysis tool provides warnings that indicate rule violations in managed code libraries.
-The warnings are organized into rule areas such as design, localization, performance, security, and so forth.
+The warnings are organized into rule areas such as design, localization, performance, and security.
 Each warning signifies a violation of a Managed Code Analysis rule.
 This section provides in-depth discussions and examples for each Managed Code Analysis warning.

-The following table shows the type of information provided for each warning:
+The following table shows the type of information that is provided for each warning.

 The TypeName for the rule.